Sarah Sanders Has Been Appearing On Fox News Instead Of Giving Press Briefings

 — The Daily Beast (@thedailybeast) May 24, 2019

-Sanders has had a generally rocky relationship with the press since the beginning of her tenure as press secretary, a role she took over following the departure of Sean Spicer who had a reputation for amusing if sometimes antagonistic exchanges with the White House press pool.
-Many in the media in fact called for Sanders to step down in the wake of revelations within the Special Counsel Robert Mueller’s report on Russian interference in the 2016 election.
+Sanders has had a generally rocky relationship with the press since the beginning of her tenure as press secretary, a role she took over following the departure of Sean Spicer, who had a reputation for amusing if sometimes antagonistic exchanges with the White House press pool.

+Many in the media called for Sanders to step down in the wake of revelations within the Special Counsel Robert Mueller’s report on Russian interference in the 2016 election.
 The report showed that Sanders had actively deceived the press regarding the firing of former FBI Director James Comey.
-The findings were shared in a redacted version of the report, which was made available to congress and the public at large.
+The findings were shared in a redacted version of the report, which was made available to Congress and the public at large.

 Regardless, many in the press pool have expressed frustration with the infrequency of the briefings.
-The long hiatus led CNN’s White House reporter Maegan Vazquez to point out that the press secretary’s podium was literally collecting dust.
+The long hiatus led CNN’s White House reporter, Maegan Vazquez, to point out that the press secretary’s podium was literally collecting dust.

 “The White House hasn’t held press briefing in so long that the lectern in the briefing room is quite literally gathering dust,” she tweeted, sharing a photo of the indeed slightly-dusty podium.